jkang1643/EchoTranslate/AWS_DEPLOYMENT_README.md

 # AWS Deployment Files - Quick Reference

-This directory contains everything you need to deploy EchoTranslate to AWS.
+This directory contains everything you need to deploy Exbabel to AWS.
 Here's what each file does and how to use it.

 ## 📚 Documentation Files